organize

 Layouts

-CrateDigger supports four folder layouts.
-Each layout defines separate templates for festival sets and concert recordings.
+CrateDigger supports four folder layouts, each with separate templates for festival sets and concert recordings.

 artist_flat